RI-SE/ATOS/docs/Usage/Modules/ATOSBase.md

+# ATOSBase

-# About the module
+## About the module
 Short description what the module does and what to use it for.

 # ROS parameters
 The following ROS parameters can be set for `ATOSBase`:

 - `test_origin_latitude` - The test origin's latitude in decimal degrees.
 - `test_origin_longitude` - The test origin's longitude in decimal degrees.
 - `test_origin_altitude` - The test origin's altitude in meters.